masterking32/WoWSimpleRegistration/README.md

 7. Edit the newly renamed `config.php` file, inserting your server details.
 Note that if using the "Image Captcha" feature, PHP's GD2 module must be enabled.

-8. Once configuration is complete, your registration page should be operational.
+8. Once the configuration is complete, your registration page should be operational.

 ## 🔧 PHP 7 Version Download